|About Safety||Posted: 10:55 AM - 7/24/02|

 |REPORTING A WORK ACCIDENT||Posted: 11:12 AM - 10/12/01|

-CONTRACT WORKERS: Workplace injuries and illnesses that occur to contract workers must also be reported to Board Safety as well as to the contracting agency using their procedure (see Marathon Staffing-Accident Reporting).
+CONTRACT WORKERS: The BCB, as host employer, and staffing agencies both have roles in complying with OSHA workplace health and safety requirements for temporary workers.
+Workplace injuries and illnesses that occur to contract workers must also be reported to Safety as well as to the contracting agency using their procedures (see Marathon Staffing-Accident Reporting).
 OSHA Bulletin - Accident Reporting of Contract Workers

 VEHICLE ACCIDENTS: When involved in a job-related vehicle accident in a state vehicle, employees are to submit a Vehicle Accident Report along with the police officer's report to their Supervisor.
-All accidents involving a BCB leased or owned vehicle is to be reported to AMERICAN SOUTHERN (as of 5/1/2013) @ (800)713-2205, Fax (803) 256-0861; Board Safety to include personal injuries; and State Fleet Management ATTN: Brandi Smith, 737-2738.
+All accidents involving a BCB leased or owned vehicle is to be reported to AMERICAN SOUTHERN INSURANCE @ (800)713-2205, Fax (803) 256-0861; Safety ATTN: Bernie Lee, 513-5352 (to include injuries); and State Fleet Management ATTN: Brandi Smith, Vehicle Accident Coordinator,737-1982, and the Commercial Vehicle Repair Program (800) 277-3686.

 ROUTINE DRIVERS of state owned or leased vehicles are designated employees trained in accordance with the Board Driver Safety Program, including those requiring a Commercial Driver License.
 Routine drivers will have their driver records screened at least annually (October) and those that have not incurred any violations or accidents will be eligible for the Safe Driver Award (see attached information).